Poland 2050

-Szymon Hołownia's Poland 2050 (Polska 2050 Szymona Hołowni, PL2050) is a centrist political party in Poland.
+Szymon Hołownia's Poland 2050 (Polska 2050 Szymona Hołowni, PL2050) is a centre-right political party in Poland.

-It was founded as a social movement in 2020, shortly after the presidential election.
-It was officially registered as a political party in April 2021.
-Since it was founded after the previous parliamentary election, it hasn't participated in any parliamentary elections, although eight MPs have defected to Poland 2050 in the Sejm.
-It is ideologically supportive of green politics and Christian democratic principles, and it also combines some elements of liberalism, social democracy, and conservatism.
+It was founded as a social movement in 2020, shortly after that year's presidential election, and was officially registered as a political party in April 2021.
+In the years prior to the 2023 Polish parliamentary election, eight MPs defected to Poland 2050 in the Sejm.
+After its first national electoral test, the party finished in third place.
+Poland 2050 joined a ruling coalition, with its leader Szymon Hołownia being chosen as Marshal of the Sejm.
+It is ideologically Christian democratic, liberal-conservative and socially conservative.